 It can quickly and easily save/capture bookmarks of articles, photos, songs, and videos and then successfully organize them into collections.
-It will even auto suggest certain tags as well.
+It will even auto-suggest certain tags as well.

 In addition to the great performance, the app has a sleek, modern appearance.
-It comes with a clean interface, is simple to use, and has a top down design from top to bottom.
-There are even a range of different formats that you can organize and view your bookmarks.
+It comes with a clean interface, is simple to use, and has a top-down design from top to bottom.
+There is even a range of different formats that you can organize and view your bookmarks.